Personal Financial Literacy Conference

 Iowa’s Deputy Treasurer Karen Austin will discuss how educators can incorporate financial lessons into their curricula, encourage parents to reinforce that education and introduce parents to saving for the future with College Savings Iowa.
 This will include free websites and classroom activities that align with common core standards and fit into curriculum at all levels, a collection of free online games and mobile apps for parents to use at home, and an introduction to how teachers can educate parents about College Savings Iowa.

 Make sure to visit with our many exhibitors during the conference, who are ready to answer all your questions about available tools and resources.
-A list of exhibitors will be available soon.
+A list of exhibitors is available in the program.

 If you attended the Financial Literacy Summit on May 5, 2015, you have the option to get teacher credit by also registering and attending this Financial Literacy Conference!
 Visit the link below for more information.